sekl/sebastianklier.com/resume.md

 ## PERSONAL PROJECTS

+* Contributed/contributing to open-source projects in the Ethereum space (Colony, Status-Go) and others (GitLab, Bolt.cm).
 * Working on a DApp on the Ethereum Blockchain using Solidity and Vue.js.
 * Working on a script to aggregate data from Cryptocurrency exchange APIs using Node.js.
 * Briefly worked on online courses for Vue.js: [Vue-Tutorial.com](https://www.vue-tutorial.com)
-* Worked on a browser-game using Rails/Vue.js.
-* Contributed/contributing to open-source projects: GitLab, Bolt.cm, FUDforum.
 * Led small teams of volunteer editors and designers at different website projects and took care of search engine optimization, community and social media management, as well as development of custom tools.